Susceptibility of the one-dimensional Ising model: is the singularity at T = 0 an essential one?

-When explicitly referenced, the general concensus is that the isothermal susceptibility in zero magnetic field has an essential singularity as the absolute temperature $T$ approaches zero, being proportional to the product of the inverse temperature and an exponential whose argument is proportional to $1/T$.
-In the following, the susceptibility is evaluated at low $T$, both for an open-ended chain and for a chain with periodic boundary conditions (closed chain).
+When explicitly referenced, the general concensus is that the isothermal susceptibility for an infinite chain of spins in zero magnetic field has an essential singularity as the absolute temperature $T$ approaches zero, being proportional to the product of the inverse temperature and an exponential whose argument is proportional to $1/T$ as well.
+In the following, the susceptibility of a chain of finite (but otherewise arbitrary) length is evaluated at low $T$, both for a chain with free ends (open chain) and a chain with periodic boundary conditions (closed chain).
 Terms in the exact expressions that are usually ignored in the thermodynamic limit are retained.
 As a result, it is found that the essential singularity as $T \to 0$ is eliminated, leaving a much weaker dependence on the inverse temperature, although at the same time displaying a stronger dependence on the number of spins than is quoted elsewhere. \\ \\

-As is well-known, the 1D Ising model can be described as a chain of spins which can take on two values: $s = +1$ ("up") and $s = -1$ ("down").
-For a chain of N spins with uniform, nearest-neighbor-only interaction in zero magnetic field, the Hamiltonian is commonly written in the form
+As is well-known, the classical 1D Ising model can be described as a chain of spins which can take on two values: $s = +1$ ("up") and $s = -1$ ("down").
+For a chain of N spins with uniform, nearest-neighbor-only interactions in zero magnetic field, the Hamiltonian is commonly written in the form

 where the interaction strength $J>0$ for a ferromagnetic system.
 The partition function is then